-I find myself back on the US east coast, where costs could be too high to sustain for elongated time, without engaging in a potential work-a-lot-for-a-little scenario.
+I find myself back on the US east coast thinking about an earth drifting destination.
+Here, costs could be too high to sustain for elongated time, without engaging in a potential work-a-lot-for-a-little scenario.
 A situation could entail a lot of toiling, while allowing only the ability to break even.
-This is because of perceived astronomical living costs in the US’ northeast and other parts of the United States.
+This is because of perceived astronomical living costs in the US northeast and other parts of the United States.

 I am currently in central FL, where a car is virtually mandatory.
 Nevertheless, from a drifting perspective, an automobile would be a poorly thought-out purchase.
 With the dinero a car would cost, it is possible to go somewhere and live-in-an-exotic-realm.